 Like any relationship, we need time to know if we can get along with someone or not.
 Some people find that they are uncertain about a therapist, but then several sessions in it ‘clicks’ (or vice versa).
 A good rule of thumb is to try four sessions, or an assessment and three sessions, before making a decision.

-2. Look for a possiblity of trust instead of ‘liking’ someone.
+2. Look for a possibility of trust instead of ‘liking’ someone.

 A therapist is not there to have fun with, but to learn about yourself with.
 What matters is that you can trust them.
-Of course most people who come to therapy struggle with relationships and trust.
+It might be worth asking yourself about how easily you trust others and discussing this with your therapist.
 If you don’t trust other people quickly, or have never had a trusting relationship before, why would you instantly trust a therapist?
 Look for a feeling that you might, over time, grow to trust him or her.

 3. Learn about 'transference'.